Blueprint Professional Development-Working With Men Living With Abuse

 Provider – Heroes Training

 Level – Heroes Foundation.
-National qualification level would be equivalent to about level 4 but the qualification is CPD accredited only.
+National qualification level would be equivalent to about level 4 but the qualification is not accredited.

 Unit ID – BPDM

 Unit Name – Blueprint Professional Development-Working With Male Victims-Awareness